Can You Drive When Taking Hydrocodone? | Safety First Guide

 • Impaired Judgment: Decision-making skills decline, leading to risky behaviors or poor assessment of road conditions.

-• Reduced Coordination: Fine motor skills necessary for steering and braking become compromised.
+• Reduced Coordination: Fine motor skills necessary for steering and braking can become compromised.

 • Dizziness and Blurred Vision: These symptoms interfere with spatial awareness and depth perception.